Copyright 2024 PBC. All Rights Reserved.Website by Brilliant Digital.

-PBC is an approved Overseas Higher Education Provider (CRICOS Provider Code 00986G) and offers various Undergraduate courses and the Graduate Diploma course to overseas students.
+PBC is an approved Overseas Higher Education Provider (CRICOS Provider Code 00986G) and offers various Undergraduate courses and a Graduate Diploma course to overseas students.

-Additionally, PBC works in partnership with the Australian College of Christian Studies (ACCS) (CRICOS Provider Code 03375M) and offers ACCS’ Bachelor of Counselling and various postgraduate awards at ACCS’ Perth campus.
+Additionally, PBC works in partnership with the Sydney College of Divinity (SCD) (CRICOS Provider Code 02948J) and offers their Bachelor of Counselling and various postgraduate awards.

-ACCS (CRICOS Provider Code 03375M) recognised by the Commonwealth Government as a Higher Education Provider, offering accredited higher education courses in biblical and theology studies to equip people for effective professional research and ministry in a rapidly changing environment.
+SCD (CRICOS Provider Code 02948J) is recognised by the Commonwealth Government as a Higher Education Provider, offering accredited higher education courses in biblical and theology studies to equip people for effective professional research and ministry in a rapidly changing environment.

 PBC can only provide its courses to overseas students if the College is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 This includes ensuring PBC complies with all of its obligations under the Education Services for Overseas Students Act 2000 (ESOS Act).

 The Act, its legislation, and National Code (known as the ESOS Framework) are designed to protect the interests of students coming to Australia on student visas, including tuition protection services.

 For more information regarding the College’s commitment to its compliance to the ESOS Act, please see our ESOS Compliance Policy.

 Overseas students who decide to study in Australia are advised to be familiar with the ESOS Framework.

 Additionally, the Department of Education, Skills and Employment also released this factsheet for overseas students containing important information about their rights and responsibilities while studying in Australia.